 At the weekly training sessions, new handlers are taught how to train their dog for search work.
 Skills introduced at training are then practiced during the week on an individual basis.

 Each handler is expected to acquire the necessary search and rescue skills to enhance the team's effectiveness on missions.

 MBSD presently trains and prepares teams in several search disciplines, including:

-Basic skill for both of these disciplines include obedience, direction and control, handler and canine fitness, and agility.
+Basic skills for each of these disciplines include obedience, direction and control, handler and canine fitness, and agility.

-Most new handlers will need at least two years to certify in one of these disciplines; however, after certification, training for both the handler and the dog continues on a regular basis to keep their skill level high.
+Most new handlers will need at least two years to certify in one of the offered search disciplines; however, after certification, training for both the handler and the dog continues on a regular basis to keep their skill level high.